boozallen/sdp-docs/pages/deployment-guides/openshift/3_2_Helm_Chart_Repo.rst

 ===================================

 If you recall from earlier in this guide, in the page on the
-|Pipeline Configuration Repo|, there were some settings for the
+|Pipeline_Config_Repo|, there were some settings for the
-|openshift sdp library| that may not have been clear before this point in the
+|openshift_sdp_library| that may not have been clear before this point in the
 guide.

 .. code-block:: groovy